Frequently Asked Questions

 Q: Does the National Film and Television School provide accommodation for its students?

 A: No, we do not currently offer our students halls of residency or accommodation, nor do we vet accommodation available locally; it is the responsibility of the student to find their own.
-The Registry department provide an accommodation newsletter to help assist our students in finding a place.
+The Registry department invite you to join an accommodation page to help assist students in finding a place.
 Students generally house and flat-share in Beaconsfield, High Wycombe and surrounding areas or London and we estimate maintenance costs (rent, travel, food etc.) to be in the region of £10,000 per year.

 Q: Does the National Film and Television School offer Online or Distance Learning?

 A: No, we do not currently offer formal online courses.
 All of our courses, whether part-time or full-time, will require some form of attendance in person.
 The majority are based in Beaconsfield but some are taught in central London, Bristol or Glasgow.

 That said the School does offer two FREE introductory courses via Futurelearn.
 See: www.futurelearn.com/partners/national-film-and-television-school

 Q: Will I be able to work part-time?

 A: It depends on your work schedule.
 Some students do manage to work part-time locally; however, during busy production periods, evening and weekend attendance can be necessary, which makes working difficult.

 Q: I don’t live in the UK.
 Will I need to come to the School for an interview?